Robert076/config-maps-secrets-practice/README.md

 # 🔐 config-maps-secrets-practice
 Some of my notes while reading about **config maps** and **secrets** in Kubernetes.

-### 🌎 Purpose of decoupling configuration from the application, hence the existence of ConfigMaps and Secrets (*not my words, I took this paragraph from someone else*):
+### 🌎 Purpose of decoupling configuration from the application, hence the existence of ConfigMaps and Secrets:
-> " Consider the following problem:
+> **Consider the following scenario:**
-> 1. You deploy a Java application to the development environment for testing.
+> 1. You deploy a Go application to a staging environment for internal review.
-> 2. After the tests, the app is ready for production, and you need to deploy it.
-However, the MySQL
-> endpoint for production is different from the one in development.
+> 2. When moving to production, the PostgreSQL connection string is different.
 >
-> There are two possibilities here:
-> The configuration and application code are not decoupled, and the MySQL is hardcoded and bundled within the application code: you are stuck and need to rebuild the whole app after editing the application code.
+> If the database URL is hardcoded in the Go app, you’ll need to rebuild it for production.
 >
-> The configuration and application code are decoupled.
-That’s good news for you as you can simply override the MySQL endpoint as you deploy to production.
->
-> That’s the key to the concept of portability: the application code should be independent of the infrastructure it is running on.
-The best way to achieve this is to decouple the application code from its configuration."
+> But if the app reads its config from the environment or a file, you can swap in the new database URL without touching the code.